zamin002/ZA-NOS-EPORTFOLIO-2025/Week 3/Code snippets/seminar2.md

 In the third week we had our second seminar.
 Here, the first task was to use the example code that takes a URL as user input and try returning the IP address that correlates with it.

 I ran this code and used the 4 websites mentioned in the comments and got those IP addresses in return, confirming that it works.
 When I tried inputting a URL that included the "https" part, the error was caught by the exception handling, which further proves that the code works.

+Excercise 4: Some bottlenecks may be caused by firewalls blocking ICMP packets or one cause may be that there is network congestion or possible packet loss.

+Excercise 5: If I was in campus connected to campus wifi I would notice that any domain that I will try trace would often say "request timed out" after most hops unlike at home where I would actually be able to see results.